 The Donald B. and Dorothy L. Stabler Foundation was established by Mr. and Mrs. Stabler in 1966 exclusively for charitable, religious, scientific, literary, or educational purposes.

-The Foundation makes grants to educational institutions, parochial or church related schools that are not operated or controlled by the government, and nonprofit hospitals or medical facilities that are not operated or controlled by the government.
-The Foundation also makes grants to private organizations and institutions that provide services and/or assistance to persons who are mentally, physically or developmentally impaired or disabled, persons suffering from drug or alcohol abuse, the aged, and the poor, as well as to religious institutions and social service organizations that seek to preserve and instill traditional moral and ethical values, respect for the family, concern for others, self-reliance and a productive life.
+The Foundation makes grants to (a) post-secondary educational institutions and parochial or church-related schools that are not operated or controlled by the government; (b) nonprofit hospitals or medical facilities that are not operated or controlled by the government; (c) private organizations and institutions that provide services and/or assistance to persons who are mentally, physically or developmentally challenged, persons suffering from drug or alcohol abuse, the aged, and the poor; and (d) religious institutions and social service organizations that seek to preserve and instill traditional moral and ethical values, respect for family, concern for others, self-reliance and a productive life.

-Generally, grants are only made to organizations and institutions that are located, or provide their primary services, in Central or Eastern Pennsylvania.
+Generally, grants are only made to organizations and institutions that are located, or provide their primary services, in central and/or eastern Pennsylvania.

 The Stabler Foundation and The Donald B. and Dorothy L. Stabler Foundation are registered trademarks of the Stabler Foundation.